Oldest Austin WWII vet gets free home repairs

-AUSTIN, Texas (KTRK) --America's oldest living World War II veteran is getting a home makeover, free of cost.
+AUSTIN, Texas (KTRK) --America's oldest living World War II veteran got a home makeover, free of cost.

-Richard overton is 111 years old and enjoys spending his days smoking a cigar on his front porch.
+Richard Overton enjoys spending his days smoking a cigar on his front porch.

 "That's what I built it for, to sit on it," said Overton.